-That’s when I pull out the lawn games to banish the boredom and bring everyone together again.
+That’s when I pull out a camping game to banish the boredom and bring everyone together again.
 I love this lawn games set because it’s lightweight, has three different games, and packs up compactly.

 9. Craft Box

 OK, I realize this might only apply to my family, but we never go anywhere without a box of craft supplies.
-They’re great for a rainy day, or if everyone just needs a little down-time activity.
+They’re a good idea for a rainy day, or if everyone just needs a little down-time activity.
 Simply grab a large plastic bag or one of those cheap plastic containers from the dollar store and fill it with whatever extra supplies you have around the house.

 I stock mine with: